 Do you know what walruses use their tusks for?
 The tusks on the walrus are used to help them pull their heavy bodies out of the water.
 Walrus are highly specialized feeders.
 They use their whiskers and lips to find and open bivalves, such as clams and oysters, on the ocean floor.

 Cetaceans include whales, dolphins, and porpoises.
-There are species from each group that can be found in the Arctic
+Species from each group that can be found in the Arctic:

 Scientist use several different characteristics to identify the cetaceans by asking the following questions